-Students who complete the program will be issued a certificate of course completion from Pima Community College.
+Students who complete the program with a "C" or better will be issued a Basic certificate by Pima Community College.
 Current Arizona Department of Health Services regulations allow program graduates to take the Arizona EMT Registry Examination.
 Program graduates with enough work experience may be eligible to take the national certifying examination through the National Registry of Emergency Medical Technicians.